 The Kopernikus projects make up one of the largest research initiatives in Germany in the field of the energy transition.
 The initiative aims at a climate-neutral Federal Republic until 2050.

 The projects focus on the fields:

-Our director Prof. Robert Schlögl is Chairman of the Advisory Board of this research initiative.
+Prof. Robert Schlögl is chairman of the advisory board of this research initiative.
+Prof. Walter Leitner heads the catalysis research in the Power-to-X project.
 Further information (in German only) can be found on the official Kopernikus-Website.

 Further information can be found on the MAXNET Energy Website

-The experimental photovoltaic system was installed as a part oft the research activities in the field of energy storage at the MPI CEC.
+The experimental photovoltaic system was installed as a part of the research activities in the field of energy storage at the MPI CEC.

 The special features of this system are the various photovoltaic-modules, differing in type technology, area and power.

 REDIFUEL is a research project dedicated to the development of an EN590 compatible biodiesel fuel.
 Through the combination of innovative research in the field of transition-metal-catalyzed reactions and specialized engineering skills, a competitively priced diesel-fuel with greatly reduced pollutant emissions is to be developed based on biomass.